Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Behavioral Implications of Grounding IDs

-Finally, we evaluate on large-scale hallucination benchmarks using MS-COCO images \citep{ms_coco}, with performance assessed by the hallucination-specific metric CHAIR \citep{chair}.
-We conduct experiments on two recent LVLMs, Qwen2.5-VL \citep{qwen2.5_vl}, and LLaVA-1.5 \citep{llava1.5}.
-We observe that for natural scenes, simple horizontal lines are insufficient, and grid-based partitions provide more effective structure for sequential scanning of the image.
-To ensure visibility against diverse backgrounds, we add thin white margins around the scaffolding.
 Results (Fig.~\ref{fig:attention_span_coco} and Table~\ref{tab:coco_hallucination}) show substantial reductions in both CHAIR$_s$ and CHAIR$_i$ compared to baseline.
-Importantly, unlike most existing techniques, the proposed approach is also applicable to black-box, closed-source models such as GPT-4o \citep{gpt4o} and Gemini-2.5-Pro \citep{gemini2.5}, which are considered strong models for visual reasoning.
-Notably, our simple strategy outperforms or matches specialized hallucination-mitigation methods such as VCD \citep{vcd}, OPERA \citep{opera}, and SPARC \citep{sparc}, while requiring no additional inference modules and maintaining near-zero computational overhead.
-We also report results on another commonly used benchmark, POPE \citep{pope}, in the appendix.
+Importantly, unlike most existing techniques for hallucination mitigation, the proposed approach is also applicable to black-box, closed-source models such as GPT-4o \cite{gpt4o} and Gemini-2.5-Pro \cite{gemini2.5}, which are considered strong models for visual reasoning.
+Notably, our simple strategy outperforms or matches specialized hallucination-mitigation methods such as VCD \cite{vcd}, OPERA \cite{opera}, and SPARC \cite{sparc}, while requiring no additional inference modules and maintaining near-zero computational overhead.
+We also report results on another commonly used benchmark, POPE \cite{pope}, in Appendix~\ref{appendix:hallucination_metrics}.